NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/R2DTool/HurricaneScenario.rst

 **Truncate Hurricane Track**

 R2D allows users to truncate hurricane tracks to save time in the wind field computations.
 This is also useful when a user requires only a portion of a hurricane track in their region of interest.
 The buttons for truncating a hurricane track are shown in :numref:`fig-R2DHurricaneTruncateTrack`.
 Clicking on the **Select Area on Map** button in the figure will turn on the selection procedure.
 Clicking on any point in the GIS window will start the selection process.
 Continuing the point selection procedure by clicking elsewhere on the map will form the boundary of the selection polygon, an example of which is provided in :numref:`fig-R2DHurricaneTruncateTrack`.
-Right-clicking anywhere on the map, or my pressing the escape key, will clear the polygon and select the points within the polygon.
-The selected points will be highlighted in yellow.The selection points can be cleared at any time by pressing the **Clear** button.
+Right-clicking anywhere on the map, or pressing the escape key, will clear the polygon and select the points within the polygon.
+The selected points will be highlighted in yellow.
+The selection points can be cleared at any time by pressing the **Clear** button.
 Clicking on the **Apply** button will finalize the selection.
-The yellow-highlighted track points that are selected will be kept and all other points will be discarded.
+The yellow-highlighted track points that are selected will be kept, and all other points will be discarded.
 Note that once the **Apply** button is pressed, the procedure cannot be undone.
 An example truncated track is given in the left-hand side of the GIS window in :numref:`fig-R2DHurricaneTruncateTrack`.

 .. _fig-R2DHurricaneTruncateTrack: